LuisPerazaRo/MachineLearningFinal/README.md

 combModlda<- train(classe~., data = assembledData, method="lda")
 ```

-Notice that we have use the original subtraining set without bootstrapping.
+Notice that we have used the original subtraining set without bootstrapping.
 We can now create a prediction function that wraps all in one for future unknown samples:

 ```r